neo-project/docs/docs/en-us/node/cli/cli.md

 ### send

-Transfer the asset to the specified address.
+Transfers the asset to the specified address.
 The command requires the verification of the wallet password.

 ##### Syntax